 The response to COVID-19 among different countries has been similar: to slow down the disease spreading, release the medical system pressures, and protect vulnerable groups.
 Following this idea, scientists suggest social distancing and self-isolation amid the COVID-19.
 Countries like the UK, Italy, and India are on lockdown while China is beginning to reverse domestic lockdown.
 The political and social impact of COVID-19 has left certain countries unable to respond, with a widespread lack of protective equipment for frontline staff, economic recession because of city lockdown, panic purchasing, and even criminals basing on racism.
 Tensions occur among states, such as the US-China diplomatic spat after Donald Trump publicly referred to the coronavirus as “the Chinese virus”.
 The situation is particularly worse among developing countries which lack appropriate healthcare systems.

 As the virus continues to spread, global cases surpass 10 million worldwide, with 500,000 deaths.
 Currently, there is a call for a global ceasefire to manage a response to the rapid spread of the virus.
 Countries issue lockdown policies and restrict travel outside for non-essential purposes.
-115 vaccine candidates are in early stages of development globally.
+205 vaccine candidates are in early stages of development globally, with 21 in human testing.
 Despite some countries reversing lockdown policies due to the declining rate of infection, many are on alert for a second wave of the outbreak.
 Scientists warn that humans need to learn to live with this virus as a new normal.

 Thought to be peaking